How does built-in Phishing and Malware Protection work?

 Unwanted Software sites are websites that try to trick you into installing programs that harm your browsing experience (for example, by changing your homepage or showing extra ads on sites you visit).
 You can learn more about such software on the Google Unwanted Software Policy.

 How does Phishing and Malware Protection work in Firefox?

-Phishing and Malware Protection works by checking the sites that you visit against lists of reported phishing and malware sites.
+Phishing and Malware Protection works by checking the sites that you visit against lists of reported phishing, unwanted software and malware sites.
 These lists are automatically downloaded and updated every 30 minutes or so when the Phishing and Malware Protection features are enabled.
 The technical details of the safe-browsing protocol are also publicly available.

 How do I use the Phishing and Malware Protection features?

 These features are turned on by default so, unless your security settings have been changed, you are likely already using them.
 Phishing and Malware Protection optionspreferences can be found on the Security panel:

 At the top of the Firefox window, click on the button and then select .At the top of the Firefox window, click on the menu and then select .On the menu bar, click on the menu and select .At the top of the Firefox window, click on the menu and select .